Nathanf22/BlueLens/README.md

 ---

-**Blueprint** — Architecture diagrams that actually stay up to date.
+**BlueLens** — Architecture diagrams that actually stay up to date.